top of page

 Clause 14 Relationship between each pillar and KPIs and KAIs

-The relationship of metrics to pillars is an important part of TPM.
+The relationship of performance metrics to pillars is an important part of TPM.
 It helps to distribute the responsibility for progress into all areas of the factory.
-The plant can use the KPI and if needed create specific definitions to clarify the KPI for your plant location.
+The plant can use the KPI and if needed create specific definitions to clarify the KPI for a specific plant location.
 It also mentions the importance of adjusting the metrics upwards as each target step is achieved.

 Clause 15 Evaluation of TPM milestones

 This section is summarized in a nice table showing graphically, the relationship between KPI and KAI to each pillar.
 There are two pages of (39) KPIs and one page of (23) KAIs.
-These metrics should be reviewed regularly in-house.
-In addition, they should also be reviewed externally with consultants and Awards assessments.
+The selected metrics should be reviewed regularly in-house.
+In addition, the metrics should also be reviewed externally with consultants and Awards assessments.

 bottom of page